artcom/hivemq-retained-message-query-plugin/README.md

 ### Wildcard Queries

-The query API has limited support for wildcard queries.
-The topic in the *query object* may contain one `+` wildcard.
+The query API has limited support for wildcard queries: The topic in the *query object* may contain one or more `+` wildcards.
 Instead of a single *result object*, the broker will return an array of *result objects*.

 While the `#` wildcard is not supported, a similar result can be achieved using the `depth` parameter.